The ITensor Software Library for Tensor Network Calculations: High Level Features: MPS and MPO Algorithms

 Algorithms such as time-evolving quantum states or contracting two-dimensional ``PEPS'' tensor networks can be formulated in terms of products of an MPO with MPS or with another MPO.
-To approximately multiply an MPS \verb|psi| by an MPO \verb|W|, one can call the function

-with example parameters controlling the truncation shown.
-The product of two MPOs \verb|R| and \verb|W| can also be computed:

-Importantly, these functions provide multiple backend algorithm implementations with various tradeoffs in terms of the cost, accuracy, and control offered.
-For example, to select the accurate yet expensive ``naive'' algorithm for multiplying an MPS by an MPO one may call
+To approximately multiply an MPS \inlinenohighlight{psi} by an MPO \inlinenohighlight{W}, one can call the function \begin{jlcodeblock} Wpsi = contract(W,psi;maxdim=50) \end{jlcodeblock} with example parameters controlling the truncation shown.
+The product of two MPOs \inlinenohighlight{R} and \inlinenohighlight{W} can also be computed: \begin{jlcodeblock} RW = contract(R,W;cutoff=1E-9) \end{jlcodeblock} Importantly, these functions provide multiple backend algorithm implementations with various tradeoffs in terms of the cost, accuracy, and control offered.
+For example, to select the accurate yet expensive ``naive'' algorithm for multiplying an MPS by an MPO one may call \begin{jlcodeblock} Wpsi = contract(W,psi;method="naive") \end{jlcodeblock}